rakify/music-app-alan-ai/README.md

 ###### Features

-Can play, pause, change, download, stop playing songs also can create playlist and play them one by one.
+Can search, play, pause, change, download, stop playing songs also can create a playlist and play them one by one, all by using voice command.